 This process of leasing vacant space can take a while.
 That means that the landlord’s base year expenses might be low at the start, but the costs in subsequent years will be high once the building is fully occupied.

-Here’s how it can work.
-Remember how we mentioned that operating expenses include maintenance of common areas, such as elevator maintenance?
+Remember how we mentioned that operating expenses include maintenance of common areas, such as air conditioning repair?
 After the base year, you become partially responsible for these costs.
-A duplicitous landlord may deliberately delay something like elevator maintenance, until after your base year.
+A duplicitous landlord may deliberately delay something like air conditioning repairs, until after your base year.
 Where this happens, you may see a spike in operating expenses, which increases your variable costs.

 To protect yourself, you should thoroughly audit the landlord’s operating expenses and asset maintenance records as part of the lease negotiation process and your due diligence.

+Tenant CS represents commercial tenants, not landlords.
 So, for your next commercial lease negotiation, contact a member of our team.
-We will help you to negotiate the most favourable terms and conditions.
-We’ll also help you better understand commercial lease structures, such as base year expense calculations, to minimise your risks and costs.
+We’ll help you to negotiate the most favourable terms and conditions and better understand commercial lease structures, such as base year expense calculations, to minimise your risks and costs.